 In April 2011, and amended in October 2013, the Company completed its option agreement to earn a 100% interest on its Radio Hill Iron Ore property located in the Timmins mining district of Ontario by making a final \$100,000 payment and issuing 2,000 shares.
 In lieu of an NSR on the iron rights, the agreement requires a \$50,000 annual payment to be paid in perpetuity until commencement of commercial production, at which time a \$7,000,000 payment is required in addition to accrued cost of living increase.
-This annual payment only applied to the portion of land containing the historical resource and not the majority of the land package to the east, which hosts the Nat River formation as well as other targets.
 On June 16, 2016, the Company executed an amendment to the Radio Hill Option Agreement whereby the Company maintains its option on the iron mineralization, but now at the sole discretion of the Company, can either issue 10,000 shares of the Company or pay \$50,000 to the Optionors on an annual basis.
-The Company issued 10,000 shares to its Optionors in June 2016.
+The Company issued 10,000 shares to its Optionors in June 2016 and 10,000 shares to its Optionors in February 2017.